 We do occasionally have yarn to donate toward these efforts, but that's not always the case: please check with us first.
-Stash or purchased yarn is always welcome, as long as it adheres to the guidelines laid out below.
+Finished items made with stash or purchased yarn are always welcome, as long as it adheres to the guidelines laid out below.

 Here are a few ongoing programs that you can access through Spun:

 Spun regularly collects hand-knitted and hand-crocheted goods for Washtenaw County's Ozone House, which serves challenged and unhoused youth and families in our area.
 Ozone House's Pride Zone works specifically with unhoused LGBTQ+ youth.
 Spun collects hats, mittens, and scarves to be sent on to Ozone House, with the stipulation that they need to be made of 100% wool, because of its waterproof qualities.
 You can find more information, and pattern suggestions, here.

 Avalon Housing's mission is to work to end homelessness by developing affordable housing based on "community, care, and support."
 Spun is collecting goods for Avalon Housing, including handmade outerwear, socks, and toys to be added to Avalon's birthday selection (from which parents can choose presents).
 You can find more information, and pattern suggestions, here.

 The United States is home to over 500,000 unhoused LGBTQ+ youth, and Knit the Rainbow works to provide these folks with warm goods that are handmade with love.
 If you'd like to become involved in this work, simply bring your hand-crocheted and hand-knit goods to Spun, and we'll take it from there.
 You can learn more about Knit the Rainbow's work here, and you can find all kinds of great donated (and youth-friendly!) patterns on their website here.